poezio/slixmpp/docs/howto/make_plugin_extension_for_message_and_iq.rst

     sudo apt-get install python3.6

-- `'slixmpp'`
+* `'slixmpp'`
-- `'argparse'`
+* `'argparse'`
-- `'logging'`
+* `'logging'`
-- `'subprocess'`
+* `'subprocess'`
-- `'threading'`
+* `'threading'`

-Check if these libraries and the proper python version are available for your environment.
+Check if these libraries and the proper python version are available at your environment.
 Every one of these, except the slixmpp, is a standard python library.
-To not have them installed by default is an unusual situation.
+However, it may happend that some of them may not be installed.

 .. code-block:: python